chetan6780/Complete-Preparation/Topic_wise/graph/R1_AdjacencyListRepresentation.md

 # Adjacency list representation of Graph

-Effecient than adjacency matrix representation of graph.
+Efficient than adjacency matrix representation of graph.

 - Declare **Array of Vector<int>**.